ton-blockchain/ton-connect/bridge.md

 #### disconnect()

-Must be called when the user clicks "Disconnect" in the app.
+Should be called when the user clicks "Disconnect" in the app.
 Allows the wallet to update its interface to the disconnected state.

 After `disconnect()` has been called, the wallet removes the dapp from the list of dapps.